juji/lucidlines/doc/web-interface.md

 3. Check the browser's developer console for error messages
 4. Ensure WebSocket connections are permitted by your network/firewall

-### Performance Issues

-For optimal performance with multiple processes:

-1. Switch to the compact layout when monitoring many terminals
-2. Reduce the output history buffer size
-3. Close unused terminal tabs
-4. Use a modern, up-to-date browser

 ### Mobile Device Limitations

 **Mobile browsers are not supported.**